 The four nipples have different sizes and textures are designed as follows: breast-like shape designed to mimic the breast shape, natural latch designed most like mom’s, full-sized designed for wider mouths, and angled for upright feeding.
 The good thing is all of them have a wide raised and textured area to provide a latch for easy switching between breast and bottle.

-We think this is an excellent package that most babies will find their preference from while saving you the hassle of trial and error and the much-needed money!
+We think this is an excellent package that most babies will find their preference from while saving you the hassle of trial and error and much-needed money!

 The Playtex nipple is our number five best slow flow nipple.

 - For babies 0-3 months